modernweb-dev/web/CONTRIBUTING.md

 ## Adding new packages

-### JS

-For JS projects, you can just create a new package in the `packages` directory.
-You can copy the `package.json` from another project to get started.

-### TS

-For TS projects the configuration files are auto generated.
-You need to add an entry to the [config generator script](scripts/update-package-tsconfig.ts) to let it generate a config for you.
-After adding an entry, run `yarn update:tsconfig`.
+For all projects the tsconfig/jsconfig configuration files are auto generated.
+You need to add an entry to the [./workspace-packages.ts](./workspace-packages.ts) to let it generate a config for you.
+After adding an entry, run `yarn update-package-configs` to generate the files for you.

 ## Create a Changeset